tejaspatel-jt/tj-google-sheets-magic/README.md

 - `combine_multiple_sheets_data_with_diff_headers_into_one.js`
     - Combines data from all sheets (excluding ❌ and specified sheets) into a single `CombinedData` sheet, aligning different headers automatically.
     - Adds a custom menu for easy access.
+    - Data Processing Time will be displayed once all sheet data combined into one.

 - `freeze.js`
     - Adds a menu to freeze the first row in all sheets with one click.